wiebket/delretrieve/README.md

 ## Data retrieval

-From the command line (or Anaconda Prompt on windows) run
+From the command line (or Anaconda Prompt on windows) run:

 1. `delretrieve_data -p` to retrieve 5min load profile timeseries data You will be prompted to enter the start and end year (choose in the range of 1994 - 2014) for which you want to retrieve data